letsencrypt/website/content/en/certificates.md

 # Subordinate (Intermediate) CAs

-We currently maintain four intermediates in active rotation.
+We currently maintain eight intermediates in active rotation.
 Subscriber certificates containing an ECDSA public key will be issued from one of the ECDSA intermediates; similarly, Subscriber certificates containing an RSA public key will be issued from one of the RSA intermediates.
+Subscriber certificates issued under the "classic" and "tlsclient" [profiles](/docs/profiles) will be issued from one of the first four intermediates listed (E7 through R13); conversely, Subscriber certificates issued under the "tlsserver" and "shortlived" profiles will be issued from one of the latter four intermediates (YE1 through YR2).

 All intermediate certificate Subjects have a Country field of `C = US`.